Chamber of Hungarian Auditors

 Lastly, the institute has recently transitioned to an electronic sample selection system and enhanced the data collection and analysis between its annual reporting system and the sample selection system.
 The new software supports the QA review process by storing electronic questionnaires and on-site inspection forms and can provide statistics and analytics to improve and target training and educational initiatives.

-The MKVK reports that its Education Committee reviews programming, preparation of materials, and tendering procedures in order to ensure quality training.
+The MKVK reports that its Education Committee reviews programming, preparation of materials, and tendering procedures to ensure quality training.
 The committee will also review feedback on lecturers and host train-the-trainer sessions.
-Finally, the committee is also apparently monitoring the application of and compliance with IES requirements, which includes a review of the 2015 revised IES, which emphasizes learning-outcomes and competencies in educational programming.
+Finally, the committee is also apparently monitoring the application of and compliance with latest IES requirements, which emphasizes learning-outcomes and competencies in educational programming.
 For instance, the MKVK is considering whether a practical exam could reflect applicants’ knowledge and skills more realistically than a thesis which is currently presented to the Education Committee after completing an auditor’s apprenticeship under the supervision of an active MKVK member.
-MKVK is also considering other innovations such as a mock business case with a mock client in order to implement approaches that meet the revised IES requirements.
+MKVK is also considering other innovations such as a mock business case with a mock client to implement approaches that meet the revised IES requirements.

 Presently, one of the key elements of education programming for auditors is that they must present on the new and/or modified regulations and standards in order to get the mandatory credits.
 In preparing the educational materials, the MKVK sets learning outcomes and expectations, and focuses on the competencies’ improvement, mainly:importance of risk assessment in audit;IT skills’ development in audit software and other supporting tools and methods; andcapability to understand and apply the new regulations in the audit work and comply with all the requirements.

 Auditing standards outlined in Act LXXV of 2007 on the Chamber of Hungarian Auditors, the Activities of Auditors, and on the Public Oversight of Auditors are applicable in Hungary.
 Audits must be conducted in accordance with auditing standards that have generally been accepted internationally—further defined as ISA issued by the IAASB—that are prepared and issued by the Hungarian Chamber of Auditors (MKVK) with approval by the Auditors’ Public Oversight Authority.
-The MKVK has issued the Hungarian National Audit Standards (MNKS), which are Hungarian translations of ISA, and it has most recently completed translations of the new auditor’s report.
+The MKVK has issued the Hungarian National Audit Standards (MNKS), which are Hungarian translations of ISA.
+The MKVK translated the 2018 IAASB Handbook, including revised standard ISA 540 effective December 2019.
+It has also translated revised ISA 315 effective December 2021 (cumulatively the 2020 IAASB Handbook).

 In addition to the timely translation of ISA, the MKVK maintains and implements annual activities to support its members with the application and implementation of the standards.
 Through its website, the MKVK provides members with access to a multitude of resources, templates, and other guidance on application of the standards.
 The institute also issues a monthly Auditor’s Journal to further supplement website announcements.
 Finally, the MKVK regularly organizes trainings on the standards and hosts discussions between members and the Quality Control Committee to share experiences with the aim of improving members’ quality of audit work.

 The Act LXXV of 2007 on the Chamber of Hungarian Auditors, the Activities of Auditors, and on the Public Oversight of Auditors stipulates that the Hungarian Chamber of Auditors (MKVK) may adopt the rules of professional ethics, taking into consideration the Code of Ethics of the IESBA.
 These rules are subject to the review and approval of the Auditors’ Public Oversight Authority.
 The MKVK has developed a Hungarian Code of Ethics which is harmonized with the IESBA Code of Ethics.
 The IESBA Code of Ethics is to apply to any issues not covered by the MKVK’s Code of Ethics.
-The MKVK has translated and disseminated the 2016 IESBA Code into Hungarian.
+The MKVK last translated the 2018 International Code into Hungarian.
+It intends to translate the 2022 International Code of Ethics for adoption in 2023.

 In addition to the timely translation and publication of amendments to the IESBA Code of Ethics, which permits adjustments to be made to the MKVK’s Code of Ethics, the MKVK maintains and implements annual activities to support its members with the application and implementation of ethical requirements.
 It will incorporate any changes to the ethical requirements into its training materials and review its CPD programming with the goal of providing practical assistance to members.